 Score 7 The government and other public financial institutions such as the Bank of Italy have been generally supportive of international and European policies oriented to improve the regulation and supervision of financial markets.
-Typically for Italy, the government and the Bank of Italy have preferred a collective working style within the framework of European institutions and G8 rather than embarking on high visibility but uncoordinated initiatives.
+Typically for Italy, the government and the Bank of Italy have preferred a collective working style within the framework of EU and G8 institutions rather than embarking on uncoordinated, but highly visible initiatives.
+However, the government has occasionally failed to fully understand the implications for the economy and banking sector of introducing new regulations.